Trusting balance: Shifting weight with levers and rolling

 We will explore options for mobility and stability in the human frame.
 Sense from the inside how you balance on your bones, leading to lightness and ease as you shift your weight with elegance and counterweight instead of force and strain.

 The start to this workshop is finding softness in the back.
 It’s difficult to roll over a rigid surface.
 It’s like hauling yourself up and falling back to the floor, like a belly flop in the pool.
-Contrast this with a smooth, sequential lifting and pressing of each vertebrae into the floor.
+Contrast this with a smooth, sequential lifting and pressing of each vertebra into the floor.
 You can see how softening the tone of the back is the first step to rolling.

 Here you sit up and just begin to roll back.
 As the legs float away from the floor, if your back is rigid, you’ll feel your stomach muscles try to balance you instead of the natural shift of the limbs in gravity.
 This is just a small test of how you bend and flex, no actual rolling yet.
 Just sense your mass over your center of gravity and then as you shift off that center, what happens?
 Where do you hold, brace, or grip?